Special Education Mediation

 • Leave grandparents and other emotional supports at home this time.
 It can be lengthy, and only if your grandparent/family member is experienced in the field and may have technical information to add, should they be included.

 And that’s really it.
-Please ask if you have any questions or ask in our Facebook group.
-Many folks have been through it (and survived!) and we want to take away the mystery for you, because it often does work.
+Many folks have been through it (and survived!) and I want to take away the mystery for you, because it often does work.

-One last bit of information is the booklet from Dept of Ed:
+One last bit of information is the booklet from Department of Education: